-The face milling method defines flank surfaces dependent on basic settings which define the relative location between a face cutter head, a generating gear axis and a work axis - as well as a kinematic relationship between those three components.
-A spread blade face milling cutter envelopes an outside cone and an inside cone which form a circular channel.
-Cup-shaped grinding wheels are dimensioned to duplicate the cutting channel for one particular gear design (stock allowance taken into account).
+The face milling method defines flank surfaces dependent on basic settings that define the relative location between a face cutter head, a generating gear axis and a work axis - as well as a kinematic relationship between those three components.
+A spread blade face milling cutter envelopes both an outside cone and an inside cone which in turn form a circular channel.
+Cup-shaped grinding wheels are dimensioned to duplicate the cutting channel for one particular gear design (with stock allowance taken into account).

 A typical cutting or grinding channel is shown (Fig. 2).
 Particularly for large spiral bevel gear sets, it is common to use pressure angles of 20° for concave and convex flanks.
-In such a case, outside and inside silhouettes of the cutting channel are cones which have angles of $+20^{\circ}$ and -20° relative to the axis of rotation.
-A tapered milling tool with a cone angle of 20°, and a tip diameter with the value of the point width compared to the face mill cutter head, would fit into the cutting channel.
+In such cases, outside and inside silhouettes of the cutting channel are cones with angles of $+20^{\circ}$ and -20° relative to the axis of rotation.
+A tapered milling tool with a cone angle of 20° and a tip diameter with the value of the point width compared to the face mill cutter head (Fig. 3) would fit into the cutting channel.